Whatever you want to call them, it’s mother-effin’ chocolate covered rainbows. I ask you, does it get any better?

 First, divide your marzipan into 6 equal parts.
 Dye each part a different color of the rainbow.
 Knead until the color is evenly distributed.
 Mine was already split and dyed, because I was using leftovers from a gay cake I made for my friends at for the Animals Sanctuary.*

 Once your marzipan is colored, put each ball in a plastic bag.
-Close the top and use your rolling pin to distribute the marzipan evenly throughout the bag, making sure it reaches all 4 corners and being careful not to squeeze it back out the opening.
+Close the top and use a rolling pin to distribute the marzipan evenly throughout the bag, making sure it reaches all 4 corners but being careful not to squeeze it back out the opening.

 Now that you’ve got 6 perfect squares of marzipan, prepare a work surface by placing some wax paper on your counter to prevent sticking.
-I held the wax paper in one place by putting a cookbook at each end (holla, Sarah Kramer!)
+I held the wax paper in one place by putting a cookbook at each end.

 Repeat with the blue, cutting open the bag and folding the marzipan in half.
 Stack the blue rectangle directly on top of the purple.
 Repeat with green, yellow, orange, and finally red.